 You planned your video, prepped your lighting and sound elements, and reached the filming stage.
-Before you yell “Action!” you still have a few things to get in place:
+But wait – before you yell “Action!” you still have a few things to get in place.
+Here’s the rundown on all the steps you need to take to ensure you’re ready to roll.

 2. Learn the manual.